 Ian chuckled.
 “That’s the spirit, poppet.”

 He laughed outright.
 “I don’t think so.
-You might be lovely, but two’s lonely while a few dozen is a party.”
+You might be lovely, but two’s lonely, while a dozen is a party.”

 I gave a disparaging look around.
 “No great loss.
 The clowns were fine, but none of your faux animals fought each other or even attempted to jump through the fire rings.”

 At that, he gave the animal-painted prostitutes an accusing look.
 “You didn’t, did you?”
 Then, his eyes suddenly narrowed as he looked back at me.
 “Wait a moment.
-I know who you are.”
+I know you.”

 “Veritas, Law Guardian for the vampire council,” I confirmed.
 Then my hands landed on his shoulders.
 “And as I said, you are coming with me.”